-- Build stronger relationship with SIG ministries and other government bodies - Consultation with responsible bodies and agencies to comply with OOSI investigation report recommendations - Conduct a total of Four (4) own motions and systemic investigations - Continue consultation with MPS, line ministries and bodies on the development of complaint handling system for the public service - Develop a proposed inclusive complaint handling system for the public service - Conduct regular visits to prisons and hospitals (Psychiatric) to assess the level and conditions of treatment given to inmates and mentally ill persons - Produce reports with recommendations for improvement and issue to relevant authorities to consider - Establish and attend training opportunities, conferences and workshops that are linked to individual performance and skill needs of the OOSI - Recruit, develop and maintain professional and productive staff - Examine complaints and/or legal questions and then advise on what appropriate action the Office should take regarding such matters - CMS management

-- Write to complainants to advise status of their complaints - Conduct research into potential topics for own motion investigations
+- Build stronger relationship with SIG ministries and other government bodies. - Consultation with responsible bodies and agencies to comply with OOSI investigation report recommendations. - Conduct a total of four (4) own motions and systemic investigations. - Conduct regular visits to prisons and hospitals (Psychiatric) to assess the level and conditions of treatment given to inmates and mentally ill persons. - Produce reports with recommendations for improvement and issue to relevant authorities to consider. - Establish and attend training opportunities, conferences and workshops that are linked to individual performance and skill needs of the OOSI. - Examine complaints and/or legal questions and then advise on what appropriate action the Office should take regarding such matters. - CMS management. - Write to complainants to advise status of their complaints.